By Abby Handy

-It’s 2am and in laying in bed wide awake with my baby girl sleeping half way on me.
+It’s 2am, and I’m laying in bed wide awake with my baby girl sleeping half way on me.
 I can barely move and the hand I’m using to type this with is just about numb.
 But, there’s really no other way I’d have it.

-If you would have asked me 14years ago if I’d be a stay at home mom of 3 kids, I either would of laughed in your face or passed out in shock.
+If you would have asked me 14 years ago if I’d be a stay-at-home mom of 3 kids, I either would have laughed in your face or passed out in shock.
 Why is that?
-Well 14yrs ago I gave birth to my Eric Ryan.
+Well, 14 years ago I gave birth to my son, Eric Ryan.
 He was 1 lb 10 oz and if being a mega preemie wasn’t enough, we would soon find out he had Holoprosencephaly.

 To hear my baby cry as he took his first breath in this world was so wonderful.
 But was quickly overcome by a sudden rush of fear, needing to be reassured he didn’t have any deformities.
 What was his birth weight?
 Why had he stopped crying?
 Laying there as they closed me up begging daddy for second by second updates.
 Just tell me his stats!!!
 The all to familiar feeling of helpless went away the moment daddy walked past the barrier sheet with tears in his eyes, holding our Dominic.
 Our perfect, healthy, beautiful Dominic.

 We were rolled into the recovery room, Dom was placed on my bare chest and for the 1st time I got to breast fed my baby.
 I got to immediately bond with him and love on him.
 I got to hear how well he was doing, how perfectly normal everything was going.
 He got to come with me to my room and I didn’t take my eyes off him for a second.
 In those moments I was over come with joy and happiness.